DolorHunter/W3Notepad/computerarchitecture/chep1.md

 * Desktop Computer
   * Emphasis on price-performance
 * Servers
-  * Emphasis on availability, scalability, throughput
+  * Emphasis on availability, scalability, throughput(吞吐率)
 * Clusters / Warehouse Scale Computers
   * Used for “Software as a Service\(SaaS\)”
   * Emphasis on availability and price-performance